-Saga was conceived and written by Ed Weissman.
-Original music is by Chris Blacker, original lyrics are by Chris Blacker and Ed Weissman.
+SAGA: A Musical Triptych has book by Ed Weissman, new music by Chris Blacker, and Lyrics by Chris Blacker and Ed Weissman.

 This is the opening of the third piece of the triptych.
 It is the spring of 1925, the year Oslo took its name back after centuries of Danish colonial rule.
 Solvi, an elderly widow decides to try and shake off her winter malaise by going for a walk in Frogner Park and feeding the birds,